theandrew61/Starman/README.md

     *   NAudio is included
 3. Extract the .dll file and the _starman_ folder to the _scripts_ folder in the GTA V folder.
 If the _scripts_ folder does not exist, create it.
 The _starman_ folder must be properly extracted and contain its 17 files.
 4. Run the game or push Insert if the game is already running.
 Have fun!

+## Building
+1. Download or clone the repo
+2. Do something in Visual Studio
+3. Include these references (ScriptHookVDotNet, NativeUI, NAudio)
+4. Build then move the .dll to *Grand Theft Auto V\scripts*

 ## Lastly
 Mario and the aforementioned Mario games are registered trademarks of Nintendo and are owned by Nintendo.